domsson/fadeshow.js/README.md

 - Changes slide's classes in a set interval (can be turned off)
 - Cycles (goes back to the first slide after the last was shown)
 - Can optionally add numbered navigation buttons (one per slide)
+- If the mouse is hovering over the slider, the slideshow pauses

 ## Markup requirements